 |Failure to Pay Penalty||0.5% of $500 x 2 months||$5.00|

 |Reduction for 2 Months Where Both Penalties Apply||– $5.00|

 If you were required to make estimated tax payments and either didn’t make them or paid less than you should have, the IRS may also charge an estimated tax penalty.
 Estimated tax payments are generally required if you expect to owe at least $1,000 after subtracting withholding and refundable credits.
 The estimated tax penalty is calculated separately for each required installment using Form 2210.

 In addition to the penalties listed above, the IRS can charge interest on the amount due and on the late-filing penalty.
 The interest rate is the federal short-term rate plus 3%.
-This rate is set every three months; for the second quarter of 2019, it’s 6%.
+This rate is set every three months; for the first quarter of 2021, it’s 5.2%.
 Interest compounds daily.